x0BiNbo/Rat-Taxi/memory-bank/activeContext.md

 - **Integrated health pickups and hazards into gameplay.
 Added new tile/prop variants.**
 - **Implemented multiple/special fares, fare selection menu, subway cooldown, and subway animation.**
 - **Implemented game over state, score tracking, and roguelike upgrade system.
 Game over screen now displays score and cheese, allows spending cheese on upgrades, and restarts run with upgrades persisting.**
+- Game over UI now has a left-aligned info panel and a right-aligned upgrade menu panel, with clear spacing and no overlap.
+- Upgrade menu navigation (up/down/enter) is always active during game over, allowing cheese spending and upgrade persistence.
+- Tests added for upgrade menu navigation and persistence during game over.
+- The score is now always drawn below the last row of hearts, regardless of health value, preventing overlap.
+A test was added to verify this UI behavior.

 **Next Steps:**
 - Continue polish and bug fixes.